- 1. Write an airtight opening a bar business plan

 4. Find the perfect bar location

-The location of your bar is paramount to its success.
+Choosing the location of your bar is paramount in any guide to opening a bar.
 Take your time finding the right location that will turn your bar into the talk of the town.

 Here are a couple of questions to ask yourself as you’re looking for a bar location: